 Drawback 1: Root Access Needed

-Rooting your phone provides, among other benefits, the ability to access any file on your device.
+Rooting your Android phone provides, among other benefits, the ability to access any file on your device.
 By default, Android hides some protected system folders from you.
 The folder that contains your texts falls into this category.
-Thus, you can’t install a file browser app and browse to the directory with your texts without rooting.
+Thus, you can’t install a normal file browser app and browse to the directory containing your texts without rooting.

 Whenever you progress through one of these text recovery programs, they’ll usually check for root access.
 Without it, they can’t do much.
 When testing Mobikin, we skipped the root prompt and ended up at a blank results screen.
 FonePaw attempted to perform a temporary root, which causes Android to display a security warning.

 While a temporary root reverts after you reboot, this is still an invasive (yet unfortunately necessary) step for these apps to take.
 And permanently rooting usually requires unlocking your bootloader, which wipes the data on your phone.
-Additionally, you might not want to root your phone for security reasons, plus you don’t really need to do it anymore.
+You might not want to root your phone for security reasons, plus most people don’t really need to do it anymore.